The UK’s critical infrastructure is at risk from cyber-attacks. Our AI tools will provide a new line of defence

 - The Alan Turing Institute is developing AI tools to defend UK critical national infrastructure from cyber-attacks.

-- Extracted text is minimal; substantive detail on methods or findings is not available from this item.
+- Extracted text is minimal; substantive detail about the tools or methods is not available from this source.

 Implications for Australian agencies